 Food Services and Curbside Pickup — Know the Risks

-A growing number of businesses are evolving to provide delivery and curbside pickup in response to COVID-19.
-Restaurants, grocery stores, bars, cafes and delis are among them.
-These services can result in unique risks for employees and patrons.
+Delivery and curbside pickup options have become more widely available across a variety of businesses.
+Restaurants, grocery stores, bars, cafes and delis are among the businesses that commonly offer these services.
+They can result in unique risks for employees and patrons.
 Therefore, whether you currently offer these services or are planning to in the future, know the risks so you can manage them effectively to help protect your employees and your business.

 Driver and Vehicle Safety

-Possibly the biggest change in risk to your employees and business will involve driving.
+Possibly the biggest risk curbside pickup poses to your business will involve driving.
 Employees who deliver food, whether they drive a vehicle your business owns or their personal vehicle, risk being involved in crashes that can lead to on-the-job injuries.
 Food delivery service also creates liability risks for your business if property is damaged or people are injured.
-If you are already providing this service, here are some immediate safety practices to consider:
+When providing this service, here are some immediate safety practices to consider:

 - Select drivers who have a minimum of five years of driving experience.

 - Verify that delivery drivers have a valid driver’s license and a safe driving record.

 - Visually inspect vehicles being used for delivery.